 Draco turned, watching him leave and feeling absolutely nothing.

 "You know what, Harry?"
-The sound of Terry's voice was like a grate against Draco's nerves.
+The sound of Terry's voice was like a burning coal pressing against Draco's nerves.
 Padma glanced up at him as he stopped peeling his half of the frog legs.
 "If you two want to keep pretending, that's fine, but I don't want to be dragged in the middle of it, alright?
 It's sick.
 What you're doing with him is—"

 "Terry!"
 Draco snapped, cutting through the silence of the room like the clang of a bell.

-Draco straightened, his fists clenching at his side.
+Draco straightened, his fists clenching at his sides.
 He should have obliviated the fool when he'd had the chance.
 How could he have been so stupid?

 Terry whirled on him, his blue eyes shining with tears that Draco couldn't find it in himself to feel.
 The person standing in front of him might as well have been a ghost.